Learn how to connect your BlueSnap and Drupal accounts

 Instant Payment Notifications (IPNs), also known as webhooks, are HTTP POST messages that are sent to your backend when an important event occurs, such as the completion of a sale.
 An overview of IPN functionality can be found here.
 If you would like to leverage the IPN functionality, you will need to code the IPN receiver on your backend and follow the steps below to set up IPNs.

-Log in to your BlueSnap account and go to Settings > General Settings.
+Log in to your BlueSnap account and go to Settings > IPN Settings.

-Update the IPN URL(s) field with the URL you want to have your IPNs sent.
+Update the IPN URL(s) field with the URL where you want to have your IPNs sent.